-Victoria also practices in the areas of white-collar criminal law and internal investigations.
-She has notable experience conducting internal and government investigations as well as pre- and post-integration due diligence for multinational companies, specifically advising clients on potential exposure under the Foreign Corrupt Practices Act, bid-rigging, anti-money laundering, bribery, export controls, and other anti-corruption laws.
+Victoria also has notable white-collar experience, conducting investigations as well as pre- and post-integration due diligence on behalf of multinational companies, oftentimes advising clients on potential exposure under bid-rigging, anti-money laundering, bribery, export controls, and other anti-corruption laws.

 Victoria has a reputable track record for successfully defeating threatened and actual claims at every stage of litigation.
 She has succeeded in bringing early dispositive issues before the courts and saving costs associated with discovery, and is skilled in early and efficient dispute resolution, including mediation.